 If you have recently been diagnosed with Celiac disease or a gluten intolerance then you are probably feeling extremely overwhelmed.
 However, simply knowing a few basic Gluten Free 101 tips can help lower your stress level.

 If you are like me then you are on a mission of Research, Research, Research.

 On the bright side, you don’t have to take any medications or get regular shots, all you have to do is stay away from gluten.
-On the down side, it seems like every food you have ever loved contains gluten.
+On the downside, it seems like every food you have ever loved contains gluten.
 All you can think about is bread and pasta.
-I know that is how I felt when my 9 month old daughter was diagnosed with a gluten intolerance.
-Let me share with you some tips for going gluten-free.
+I know that is how I felt when my 9-month-old daughter was diagnosed with gluten intolerance.

 Steps for Going Gluten-Free

 First of all, visit celiac.org and read all about celiac disease.
 You can also print off a list of safe ingredients and unsafe ingredients and put it on your fridge until you have it memorized (that won’t take as long you think it will).

 Also, start your diet today.
 Don’t wait until after you’ve finished everything in your pantry (this will just prolong you getting healthy and feeling better).
 Donate all your gluten-filled food to a food pantry or a non-celiac family member.

 Fill your kitchen with safe foods: dairy, fruits, vegetables, meat, and nuts.
 Get rid of boxed foods, bread, canned soups, most cereals, oatmeal, crackers, pasta, and certain flavors of chips.
 Read How to Get in the Habit of Eating Vegetables All Day Long.